ʻAlala Recovery

 Reintroduction

-Reintroduction efforts began in 2016 with the release of birds into the Puʻu Makaʻala Natural Area Reserve on Hawaiʻi Island.
+Reintroduction efforts began in 2016 with the release of ‘alalā into the Puʻu Makaʻala Natural Area Reserve on Hawaiʻi Island.
 Releases continued through 2019.
 A total of 29 birds were released in Puʻu Makaʻala Natural Area Reserve.
-With increased mortalities, release efforts were paused and the remaining 5 birds were recaptured and returned to the conservation breeding program.
-The partners of The ʻAlalā Project are working towards the next steps in the reintroduction process.
-Reintroduction efforts have been proposed to shift to releasing birds within Maui Nui.
-Read the draft Environmental Assessment for the proposed release of ʻalalā on Maui here
+With increased mortalities, release efforts were paused and the remaining 5 ‘alalā were recaptured and returned to the conservation breeding program.
+Many of the mortalities were due to a native predator, ‘io (Hawaiian Hawk), as well as introduced predators and inclement weather.
+The partners of The ʻAlalā Project began working towards the next steps in the reintroduction process.
+Reintroduction efforts shifted to releasing birds within Maui Nui, where ‘io do not occur.
+Releasing ‘alalā on Maui could help to bring ‘alalā back to Hawai’i Island in the future.
+If we are able to increase their numbers in the wild and encourage wild behaviors they may be able to coexist with ‘io in the future as they once did in the past.

 Save the Forest, Save the Birds